Lovinaj/do_hard_things/README.md

 `do_hard_things` is an open source project distributed under the `GPL-3.0 license` terms.
 Owned and authored by [Twin J](https://www.linkedin.com/in/juniorohanyere)

-This project is currently undergoing development and has no official release yet, but I hope to get it ready sooner.
+This project is currently undergoing development.
+A `pre-release` of the program has been published.
+No official release yet, but I hope to get it ready sooner.

 [Learn more](https://twinjnr.blogspot.com) about **do_hard_things**